psantori/j2m-sre-test/ReadMe.md

 The ingress will route requests received at `http://j2m-sre-test.go.dev` (implicit port HTTP 80) to the `j2m-sre-test` service.
 Our Go container will connect to redis via the dedicated service `redis-go`

 We assume a secret (`regcred`) is created to allow the download of images from GitLab registry.
+If the CI is also GitLab instead of the secret some implicit pipeline variables should be available.

+## CICD

+The GitLab Pipeline is created via `.gitlab-ci.yml`
-It should contain the PAT mentioned above.
+It covers the following stages:

+- test
+- build
+- docker-image

+  The first stage `test` runs a few standard Go tests.
+  Next is the build stage where the Go code is built and an artefact is generated.
+  These first two stages are insipred pretty much from the Gitlab template as as discussed i did not have prior experience with Go and GitLab pipelines.

+  Finally I did some researchg and added a 3rd stage in which I've used the Docker in Docker (dind) to buiild the docker image and publish it to the Gitlab registry as the manual solution presented above is not really fit for a CICD environment.